CISecurity/SecureSuiteResourceGuide/docs/benchmarks/BenchmarksGuide.md

 CIS Benchmarks are best practice guidance for the secure configuration of a target system.
 Available for more than 140 technologies, CIS Benchmarks are developed through a unique, consensus-based process by communities comprised of cybersecurity professionals and subject matter experts around the world.

 ####	   How do CIS Benchmarks feed the other available CIS Products? ####

 CIS Benchmarks are the foundation for each and every CIS SecureSuite product offering.
 CIS Benchmarks provide the content that CIS-CAT Pro Assessor uses to executes against a given target system.
-The recommendations within CIS Benchmarks create the contents within CIS Remediation Kits to automate the hardening of a system.
+The recommendations within CIS Benchmarks create the contents within CIS Build Kits to automate the hardening of a system.
 CIS Benchmarks also feeds the development of CIS Hardened Images.

 #### What are the Level 1 and Level 2 Profiles within a CIS Benchmark? ####